leopiccionia/vue-sanitize-directive/README.md

 ## Setup

-Start getting it with NPM or Yarn.
+Start getting it with NPM or Yarn ([see package](https://www.npmjs.com/package/vue-sanitize-directive)).

 ```bash
 npm install vue-sanitize-directive